mojofunk/ardour-docs/README.md

+# Purpose

-This "Documentation" is intended to be a place where I can write down information and ideas related to Ardour.
+This repository is intended to store personal notes and documentation relating to Ardour.

-It is not meant to be useful for others at this stage.
+Information may not be correct, most of it is based on my subjective opinion and is not meant to be useful for others.
+Any information I consider to be important will generally make its way into the official Ardour bug tracker, git repository, manual, mail archives etc.

 # Conventions